shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-07-29-connecting-solr-to-database.md

 * dihexample/core.properties

 Seems like i have posted the complete core.
-You shouldn't get any problem while connecting solr to mysql database now.In case you get any problem.Please let me know through comments.
+You shouldn't get any problem while connecting solr to mysql database now.
+In case you get any problem.Please let me know through comments.
 I will try to help you.

 Now to importing data to solr you can use this command or trigger full-import through solr UI.